 2009 - Installed solar thermal panels at Mid-Mountain Lodge

-2011 - LED lights were installed on the 2nd floor of Legacy Lodge
+2011 - LED lights were installed on the 2nd and 3rd floors of Legacy Lodge

 These upgrades reduce our carbon emissions by over 940 tons of carbon dioxide per year.

-Efficient snowmaking fans allow us to make snow at slightly warmer temperatures and eliminates the need to run air compressors, which saves electricity.
+Efficient snowmaking equipment allow us to make snow at slightly warmer temperatures and reduces our air compressor use, which saves electricity, money and reduces our carbon footprint.

-2005 - Installed 67 new energy efficient snow guns, which are responsible for 30% of the resort’s snowmaking.
+We have installed 84 energy efficient snow guns, which are responsible for 35% of the resort’s snowmaking.

-These efforts reduce our carbon emissions by over 800 tons of carbon dioxide per year.
+Snowmaking energy efficiency measures reduce our carbon emissions by over 1000 tons of carbon dioxide per year.

 2004 - Began purchasing enough renewable energy to power chairlifts.